nickmeldrum/nickmeldrumdotcom/README.md

 ### Next steps:

+ * create a create or update stack script for ci
+ * export cloudfront env var in travis yml via script
+   * check correct cloudfront is invalidated
+ * check can you aws sync content + invalidate inside cloudformation stack?
+ * get lambda published via sam template + integrated into cloudformation stack update?
- * modify update-stack to work against test stack instead of spike stack
+ * modify update-stack to be named/described like the test stack
  * get the newly updated lambda version linked to the cloudfront distribution
  * get the travis stuff parameterised to testing and prod versions